Triberg waterfalls

 Barrier-free to the waterfall

-The entrance behind the Asklepios Clinic is barrier-free up to the first platform for wheelchair users.
-From the platform you have a direct view of the imposing cascades.
+The entrance behind the Asklepios Clinic is up to the 1st platform Barrier-free for wheelchair users.
+From the platform you can look directly at the impressive cascades.

-The waterfalls, which are illuminated daily until around 22 p.m. in the evening, can be walked on all year round and are an unforgettable experience for young and old.
-Children will also be delighted.
-A special attraction for the little visitors are the trusting squirrels, who can also be fed.
+The waterfalls, which are illuminated every day until around 22 p.m., are accessible all year round unforgettable experience for young and old.
+Children will also be thrilled.
+A special attraction for little visitors are the friendly squirrels, who can also be fed.

 Unfortunately not suitable for prams